IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ![create business term](../images/wkc-admin/wkc-admin-create-business-term.png)

-* Give the new Business term a name such as *Contact Information* and optional description (**NOTE: If you are working with others on the same platform, prepend your term with something unique, i.e scottda-ContactInfo**).
+* Give the new Business term a name pre-pended with initials or a tag, such as *XXX-Contact Information* and optional description.
 Click `Change` under *Primary category* and choose *Personal data*, then Click the `Save as draft` button.

 ![name new business term](../images/wkc-admin/wkc-admin-name-business-term.png)